Baked Roast Beef Sliders

 To make these baked roast beef sliders, start with good slider bread (you know, the little dinner roll size).
-I’ve made these with both King’s Hawaiian rolls and the small sized potato rolls.
+I’ve made these with both King’s Hawaiian rolls and small-sized potato rolls.

-These style of rolls generally come 12 or 16 to pack, all connected together.
+These styles of rolls generally come in 12 or 16 packs, all connected together.
 Keep the rolls together – it’s what makes these so easy!